AndreaBe99/gcp_cloud_engineer_notes/Quizzes/exam_topics.md

 You have experimented with Google Cloud using your own credit card and expensed the costs to your company.
 Your company wants to streamline the billing process and charge the costs of your projects to their monthly invoice.
 What should you do?

-A. Grant the financial team the IAM role of ג€Billing Account Userג€ on the billing account linked to your credit card.
+A. Grant the financial team the IAM role of `Billing Account User` on the billing account linked to your credit card.
 B. Set up BigQuery billing export and grant your financial department IAM access to query the data.
 C. Create a ticket with Google Billing Support to ask them to send the invoice to your company.
 D. Change the billing account of your projects to the billing account of your company.